Neo Geo Architecture

 The YM2610 is connected to two memory chips in the cartridge called V ROMs.
 These store the ADPCM samples and there’s one V ROM per ADPCM group.

 All in all, the audio subsystem is a combination of the 3rd, 4th and (then unreleased) 5th generation of consoles.
 However, unlike the CD medium, Neo Geo cartridges can only store so much, so the ADPCM channels are mainly bottlenecked by storage limitations.
-Consequently, adoption was disparate, some games found clever uses for ADPCM-B while others limited it to effects, voices and percussion [20].
+In any case, some games found clever arrangements for ADPCM while leaving FM as a secondary constituent [20].

 Finally, the YM2610 is paired with another chip to work, the Yamaha YM3016.
 The latter is a dedicated 16-bit Digital-to-Analogue Converter (DAC), which takes the digital signal output from the YM2610 and converts it to analogue audio (that speakers understand).